Makdash49/phase_0_unit_1/week_1/4_beginning_HTML_CSS/my_reflection.md

 What's good is that it requires you to be very specific about what you want.
 What's bad is that you have to previsualize everything.
 When I work in Word, I change font sizes and move things around until it feels right.
 In that way, my work feels more hands on.

 I think concepts were solidified this time.
 How to make an image a link.
 It was good practice.
 I've done it before but it was good to have a refresher.
+Thanks.

 I did some Google Searches to answer some questions.